Bolting Fiero Seats into Another Car

 2. It is very important that the bottom of the track is securely bolted to the floor of the car and the top of the track is securely bolted to the bottom of the seat.
 (Please do not use screws and pieces of wood)

-4. If the car’s floor is flat (like the Fiero) you can use the Fiero seat tracks.
-The Fiero seat tracks are driver & passenger side specific, they have rear ‘feet’ that flange to the outboard side of the car.
-These rear feet can be modified to align with the floor mounts.
-The front feet of the Fiero tracks are identical and have a simple centered bolt hole.
+B. If your car’s floor is flat (like the Fiero) you can use the Fiero tracks.
+The Fiero tracks have rear flanged ‘feet’ that can be modified to align with your car's floor mounts.
+The front feet of the Fiero tracks have a simple centered hole.

-7. Lastly: The frame of a car seat typically sits higher in the front (under your knees) and lower in the rear, this angle is called ‘rake’.
+5. Lastly: The frame of a car seat typically sits higher in the front (under your knees) and lower in the rear, this angle is called ‘Rake’.
 Be aware of this when modifying the tracks as you will find a flat & level car seat uncomfortable to sit in, and will cause you to ‘submarine’ under the lap seatbelt in the event of a crash.
+Rake can be added by using spacers and longer 'track-to-bottom-of-seat' bolts.

 Fitting Fiero seats into your MGB